-These are the subjects all students will take; English Language, English Literature, Mathematics, Science and French or Spanish, all lead to a GCSE qualification.
+These are the subjects all students will take; English Language, English Literature, Mathematics, Science and French or German, all lead to a GCSE qualification.
 All students study Physical Education and Religious Education (Short Course GCSE).
 Students can opt to study Physical Education and Religious Education in more depth - leading to a GCSE qualification.
-Students continue to study PSHE, however this is delivered through the tutor programme and a number of themed days in Year 10 and 11.